Enable UEFI on any Linux distributions

 Get the Device Tree config file

-In , a devicetree (also written device tree) is a describing the hardware components of a particular computer so that the 's can use and manage those components, including the or CPUs, the , the and the .
+In computing, a devicetree (also written device tree) is a data structure describing the hardware components of a particular computer so that the operating system's kernel can use and manage those components, including the CPU or CPUs, the memory, the buses and the integrated peripherals.

 On Renegade Project's UEFI firmware, the device tree is used when your device is booting Linux kernel via EFI stub.
 To get the device tree file, we need to look up it in kernel repository.
 So open your terminal, and type this command, it will simply download the whole repository and store it on your disk: